-void XawToggleSetCurrent (radio_data), radio_group, radio_data); radio_group Specifies any Tog gle widget in the e radio group. radio_data - n the radio grou ing the Toggle that 1p specified by the
+void XawToggleSetCurrent(radio_data), radio_group, radio_data); radio_group Specifies any Toggle widget in the radio group. radio_data Specifies the radioData identifying the Toggle that should be set in the radio group specified by the radio_group argument.

 XawToggleSetCurrent locates the Toggle widget to be set by matching radio_data against the radioData for each Toggle in the radio group.
 If none match, XawToggleSetCurrent returns without making any changes.
 If more than one Toggle matches, XawToggleSetCurrent will choose a Toggle to set arbitrarily.
 If this causes any Toggle widgets to change state, all routines in their callback lists will be invoked.
 The callback routines for a Toggle that is to be unset will be called before the one that is to be set.
 Unsetting all Toggles in a radio group.